Race and

 the route of territorial expansion, conquest, and imperial rule.

-As George Bemard Shaw remarked, it was no
+As George Bemard Shaw remarked, it was no secret that Besant's turn

-secret that Besant's turn toward theosophy was dramatically quickened by her
+toward theosophy was dramatically quickened by her chance reading of

-tendentious account of geological formation.
+of geological formation.

 But however powerful the work's influence, Besant kept a notably aloof